 An early breakfast is followed by a full day in the Mara Reserve, taking a picnic lunch.
 Today you'll hope to see the Mara's many big cats as well as the diverse wildlife that inhabits the reserve.
 If you visit during the migration (roughly July to October) you can also expect to see vast herds of wildebeest and zebra.
 Even outside of migration season wildlife viewing is magnificent, with the Mara supporting substantial resident wildlife populations including the big five.
 A fascinating array of around 550 species of resident and migratory birds is also present in the Masai Mara.

-Accommodation on a twin share basis with 1 night in a hotel and 6 nights camping; all transfers as per the itinerary; flight from Wilson to Selenkay, from Selenkay to ths Mara (via Wilson) and the Mara to Wilson; meals as specified; daily game drives, conservancy and park fees and Masai village visit in Selenkay; day & night game drives, conservancy and park fees and guided walks in the Masai Mara.
+Accommodation on a twin share basis with 1 night in a hotel and 6 nights camping; all transfers as per the itinerary; flight from Wilson to Selenkay, from Selenkay to ths Mara (via Wilson) and the Mara to Wilson; meals as specified; supplement for hire of sleeping bag & towel; daily game drives, conservancy and park fees and Masai village visit in Selenkay; day & night game drives, conservancy and park fees and guided walks in the Masai Mara.

 International flights; departure taxes; visas; travel insurance; meals not specified; drinks; items of a personal nature; tips.

-Departure dates: Other than during the months of April, May, June and from November to mid-December - when the trip doesn't run due to the rains - you can take this trip starting any day.
+Departure dates: You can take this trip starting any day other than during the months of April, May, June and from November to mid-December - when the trip doesn't run due to the rains.

 Find the best time to visit Kenya